 The four species of giraffe currently occur in 21 countries, forming a wide arc throughout sub-Saharan Africa from Niger to Central and East Africa, down to southern Africa.
 Giraffe are predominantly browsers and their long custom-built legs and neck ensure the utilisation of a food source beyond the reach, except for elephant, of any other animals.
 Surprisingly, despite this highly specialised adaptation, giraffe are extremely versatile and also flourish in habitats with relatively few tall trees where, instead, they trim the tops of bushes and smaller trees.
-Nevertheless, the quintessential image of a giraffe shows it reaching up to browse on one of Africa's large Acacia trees.
+Nevertheless, the quintessential image of a giraffe shows it reaching up to browse on one of Africa's large Vachellia or Senegalia (formerly Acacia) trees.

-To drink, giraffe first have to splay their forelegs and/or bend their knees, and only then can they lower their necks to drink.
+To drink, giraffe first have to splay their forelegs and/or bend their knees, and only then can they lower their necks to reach the surface of the water.
 However, despite their body mass, water is not a necessity as they can absorb sufficient moisture from their food plants.
-Even when water is readily available, evidence shows that many giraffe do not drink regularly - sometimes, not at all.
+Even when water is readily available, evidence shows that many giraffe do not drink regularly - sometimes not at all.